 Frequently asked questions

-When the advert ends, we receive a list of everyone who has bid for the property, sorted in order of their housing priority and we will offer the property to the first suitable applicant on the list.
+When the advert ends, we receive a list of everyone who has placed a bid, sorted in order of their housing priority and suitability for the property and we will offer it to the first suitable applicant on the list.

 There are four priority bands - Platinum, Gold, Silver and Bronze.
 These priority bands may be awarded in the following situations: